The Clear Edge Daily OS: Run Your Existing $100K+ Business in 30 Hours a Week

 One Daily Rule: Three tiers capture more revenue than one.

-One Micro-Habit: When someone says “too expensive,” offer the tier below instead of discounting.
+One Micro-Habit: When someone says “too expensive,” offer the tier below instead of offering a discount.

 One Constraint Reminder: Single-tier pricing forces you to turn away 40-60% of buyers who want your result at different price points.